Sher-Chowdhury/api-study-guide/02-jwt.md

 The first and second segments starts with the characters "eyj".

-The token is actually a json string that's base64 encoded.
+The first and 2nd segments are actually json strings that are base64 encoded (but they are not encrypted, so anyone can view it's content be base64 decoding it)

 Json web token, aka Jwt, is a standard security token format.